 The results of this project will (1) mitigate total social costs of fires at both the community and the building scales, and (2) realize an important part of NIST's strategic roadmap on innovative fire protection technologies.4

 What is the research plan?
 The research plan will focus on three tasks: smart building technology and robotics, smart fire fighter equipment and robotics,5 and smart fire department apparatus and equipment.
 Successful implementation will require a coordinated systems approach with clear overarching objectives to ensure alignment across tasks.
 Each task will have a distinct impact on fire losses, but will be fully integrated with the other tasks.
-Each of the three tasks is briefly described below, with emphasis on both short-term and long-term objectives by FY15 and FY18, respectively.
+Each of the three tasks is briefly described below, with emphasis on both short-term and long-term objectives by FY17 and FY20, respectively.

 Task 2: Smart fire fighter equipment.
 Operational effectiveness of the entire fire fighting team is hampered by poor situational awareness.
 Situational awareness includes (1) the status, location, and actions of all the fire fighters and (2) the current status and likely evolution of the fire and the structure.
 The short-term objective is to develop and test sensors and communications protocols that can provide real-time information on, the environmental conditions to the fire fighter, incident commander, and other fire fighters.
-The availability of such sensors and protocols would enable a transformational change in the use of information by the fire fighter and incident commander, enabling safer and more effective operations.The long-term objective of this task (to be achieved in a later phase of this project) is to develop the technical capability to create building maps; detecting survivors; and, measuring temperature, heat flux, gases, and smoke concentrations.
-To provide these capabilities would be through the use of instrumented mobile robots.
-Most of the required robots and sensors already exist; and they been used in numerous realistic environments with obstacles.
+The availability of such sensors and protocols would enable a transformational change in the use of information by the fire fighter and incident commander, enabling safer and more effective operations.The long-term objective of this task (to be achieved in a later phase of this project) is to develop the technical capability to create building maps; detect survivors; and, measure temperature, heat flux, gases, and smoke concentrations.
+One means to provide these capabilities would be through the use of instrumented mobile robots.
+Most of the required sensors already exist; and they been used in numerous realistic environments.
 However, they have not been demonstrated to perform in a fire fighting environment.
-A suite of standards will be developed to certify the technical capabilities of the sensors as well as the means of implementing the use of the sensors to ensure that the robots and sensors can operate in structural fire environments (high temperatures, heat fluxes, smoke, and water), as well as realistic communication environments, which can be highly challenging.
+A suite of standards will be developed to certify the technical capabilities of the sensors as well as the means of implementing the use of the sensors to ensure that the implementation means and sensors can operate in structural fire environments (high temperatures, heat fluxes, smoke, and water), as well as realistic communication environments, which can be highly challenging.
 This information and guidance for tactical decisions will be communicated in near real time to the incident commander (IC) and fire fighters as appropriate.

 Task 3: Smart fire fighting apparatus and equipment.
 Fire fighting apparatus such as engines or ladder trucks are expensive.
 Equipment carried on the apparatus and deployed during the incident, while not as expensive, is critical to a successful response.
 Neither has leveraged emerging cyber technologies to any significant degree.
 Yet, it is clear that the use of such technologies can reduce physical effort, increase incident awareness, and save peoples’ lives.
 Consider, for example, fire hoses.
-Water pressure, water timing, and water quantity are all critical variables to ensure fire fighter safety, yet they are not measured.
+Water pressure, water flow rate, water timing, and water quantity are all critical variables to ensure fire fighter safety, yet they are not measured.
 Automated collection of these and variables associated with other critical equipment can improve operational effectiveness and reduce injuries.
 In addition, the availability of such data will improve greatly the post-incident lessons learned.

 In this task, the focus is on two types of data: on-board incident data and integrated sensor data.
-We will continue development9 of on-board, incident data systems that can display information about the building geometry, fixed fire systems (such as hydrant locations, and building access points), fire history, and current extent of fire severity.
+We will continue development of on-board, incident data systems that can display information about the building geometry, fixed fire systems (such as hydrant locations, and building access points), fire history, and current extent of fire severity.
 Much of this information is available today, but very little of it is in digital forms that can be communicated electronically.
 Additionally, none of it is standardized.
 We will begin to develop the tools and standards necessary to capture, transmit, and display this information.Sensor networks deployed on fire department apparatus and equipment can substantially improve fireground situational awareness and provide automated records for after-action analysis or standardized incident reporting (such as NFIRS reports, e.g.).
 Performance of sensor networks will be improved with the development of guidance on sensor network design (required density of sensors, type, sampling frequency, synchronization, etc.) as well as sensor data is collected in raw or processed format.